ray-project/ray/doc/source/handling-dependencies.rst

 * Run your distributed Ray library or application.
 * Run your distributed Ray script, which imports some local files.
-* Quickly iterating on a project with changing dependencies and files while running on a Ray cluster.
+* Quickly iterate on a project with changing dependencies and files while running on a Ray cluster.

 What problem does this page solve?